jyKim8502/jyKim8502/README.md

-- 👋 Hi, I’m Jaeyeong Kim, working at KASI in South Korea and CfA in US.
+👋 Hi, I’m Jaeyeong Kim, working at KASI in South Korea and CfA in the US.
+My dedicated task at my workplace is to conduct the L4 Ices pipeline development and related ice research for the SPHEREx project.
 - 👀 I’m interested in astronomy, especially to the infrared spectroscopy using the space telescopes
 - 🌱 I’m currently learning GitHub to understand how I can handle the other GitHub-based jupyter notebooks.
 - 💞️ I’m collaborating with the JWST/GO ice working groups of CORINOS and EPISODES.